Sometimes, it can be difficult to figure out what to do with leftovers. Especially if you or your kids have an aversion to eating leftovers at all.

 As I mentioned above, you can start with several different tomato based dishes.
 I’ll show you how to transform spaghetti, but later on I’ll mention other leftovers you can also add to your pot of chili to stretch it and give it more flavor.

 To transform spaghetti into chili, you’ll need to cut your noodles.
-This process is much less messy if you have stored your noodles and your leftover sauce in separate containers, but it can be done with saucy noodles too.
+This process is much less messy if you have stored your noodles and your leftover sauce in separate containers, but it can still be done with saucy noodles too.

 I take the container with noodles and up-end it over my cutting board.
 My cold noodles typically stick together in the shape of the container.